gguillotte/mdsrd5/README.md

 -   Fixed a typo that existed in the source material.
 -   Fixed a table in the Sorcerous Origins section.
 -   Replaced a reference to a protected spell in a Sorcerer class example.
+-   Replaced a reference to a protected spell in the Eldritch Invocations section with the made-up spell name *eldritch beam*.
 -   Replaced a reference to a protected spell in the druid NPC spell list with *guidance*.
 -   Replaced a reference to a protected smite spell in the *necklace of prayer beads* with a brief description of its effects.
 -   Replaced protected proper names in generic examples for spells and spellcasting.